 c.
 Code evaluation agencies are relatively new to the building products certification business and these agencies are typically accredited under ISO/IEC Standard 17065 or Guide 65.
 Code evaluation includes certification to normative standards, together with additional review and analysis as required by the building codes for the intended end use.

 d.
 Listed is defined in the building codes as “Equipment, materials, products or services included in a list published by an organization acceptable to the building official and concerned with evaluation of products or services that maintains periodic inspection of production of listed equipment or materials or periodic evaluation of services and whose listing states either that the equipment, material, product or service meets identified standards or has been tested and found suitable for a specific purpose.”

-The terms Labeled and Certified are used synonymously in the building codes.
+Terms that are used to identify listed equipment, products, or materials include “listed”, “certified”, “classified” or other terms as determined appropriate by the listing organization.

 II.
 Accreditation Bodies

 To verify that a testing, certification or code evaluation agency is accredited, one must go to the website of the accrediting body.
 In addition to verifying that the agency has a current accreditation, the scope of accreditation should also be verified for the test and/or product in question.
 There is an international network of accreditation schemes, however in the US, the following bodies are typically used for accreditation: